mateusflores/company-hub/README.md

 # company-hub
-A centralized platform for software companies to manage clients, products, and subscriptions efficiently
+An open source platform for software companies to manage clients, products, and subscriptions efficiently